Rel-incode/CristianaSantos/index.md

 **[Contact](https://rel-incode.github.io/cristianasantos/#contact)**. **[Publications](https://rel-incode.github.io/cristianasantos/#publications)**
 in the field of ["Privacy and Data Protection"](https://rel-incode.github.io/cristianasantos/#privacy-and-data-protection), ["Legal informatics applied to Data Protection and Consumer Law"](https://rel-incode.github.io/cristianasantos/#modeling-legal-information--in-the-domains-of-data-protection-and-consumer-law), and also of ["Space Law"!!](https://rel-incode.github.io/cristianasantos/#space-law)

-I am [Lecturer and researcher](https://www.uu.nl/staff/CTeixeiraSantos) at the School of Law, Utrecht University, working on **Law and Technology**.
-I collaborate with computer scientists and designers on the **requirements for #Consent, #Darkpatterns, and #DataSubjectRights**, and I love to discover new insights and from case studies we approach which have a social impact in our daily lives!
- **I am passionate about privacy and consumer protection and motivated to inform legal decision-makers on gaps between law & tech through ground analytical-based research**.
-Previously, I was a lawyer and worked as legal adviser and lecturer at the [Portuguese Consumer Protection Organization-DECO](https://www.deco.proteste.pt/).

 ### Research Profile
+I am [Lecturer and researcher](https://www.uu.nl/staff/CTeixeiraSantos) at the School of Law, Utrecht University.
+I hold a PhD in Law and TechnOlogy and Informatics from the University of Luxembourg and Bologna.
 The goal of my research is to make legal information structured and actionable for **legal compliance**, for models and tools.
 I extract legal requirements from legal sources.
-With this domain knowledge, I collaborate with computer scientists to both identify the technical requirements for a concrete technology, and to build ontologies.
+With this domain knowledge, I collaborate with computer scientists and designers to both identify the technical requirements for a concrete technology.
+Currently I am working on the topics of **requirements for #Consent #Darkpatterns and #DataSubjectRights**, and I am driven to discover practices from complex case studies we approach which have a social impact on society.
+I am motivated to inform legal decision-makers on gaps between law & tech through ground analytical-based research.
+Previously, I was a lawyer and worked as legal adviser and lecturer at the [Portuguese Consumer Protection Organization-DECO](https://www.deco.proteste.pt/).

 ### Recent News